-Unless you, finally, give up and just walk in the strea 😀
+Unless you, finally, give up and just walk in the stream 😀

 Bit of bush walking.

-And you will arrive to to the Lantau Trail section 5.
+And you will arrive at the Lantau Trail section 5.
 You can walk North direction then and go back to Tai O again.
 Or in our case we detoured a bit to see the cute Lung Tsai Ng Yuen garden.